gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 ```

 `inject` handles both `from threading import Lock` and `import threading` patterns.
 It returns a context manager; on
-exit, original references are restored.
+exit, it restores the original references.

 ### Cache update race: injecting sync points into lockless code

-Some code skips locks entirely, relying on Python's bytecode-level atomicity for `dict[key] = value`.
-Under
+Some code skips locks, relying on Python's bytecode-level atomicity for `dict[key] = value`.
+Under free-threading that
-free-threading that's no longer safe.
-The bytecode injector lets you insert a synchronization checkpoint between two
+is no longer safe.
+The bytecode injector lets you insert a synchronization checkpoint between two operations so you can
-operations so you can interleave another thread's read between them:
+interleave another thread's read between them:

 ```python
 import threading